MateusClepf/gift-voucher-validation/README.md

 4. The Worker validates the token with Cloudflare's verification API
 5. If the token is valid, the Worker forwards the request to the backend
 6. The Backend processes the voucher code without needing to re-validate the token

+### Cloudflare Worker Components

+The Cloudflare Worker consists of several key components:

+1. **Request Handler**: Processes incoming requests, handling OPTIONS preflight requests for CORS and validating POST requests
+2. **Turnstile Validator**: Verifies Turnstile tokens against Cloudflare's validation API
+3. **Backend Proxy**: Forwards valid requests to the backend API and returns responses
+4. **CORS Handler**: Ensures proper cross-domain communication by setting appropriate headers

+The worker is designed to be minimalist and efficient, with a focus on security and reliability.

 ### Environment Variables